-The residency preceptors at Dartmouth-Hitchcock are committed to providing outstanding pharmacy post-graduate residency training.
+The residency preceptors at Dartmouth Hitchcock Medical Center (DHMC) are committed to providing outstanding pharmacy post-graduate residency training.
 Our goal is to develop autonomous practitioners equipped to provide evidence-based direct patient care.
 Our team of preceptors are highly skilled, have diverse backgrounds and interests, and are passionate about fostering the future of pharmacy.
 Below you will find a brief biography for each preceptor, some of whom are involved in several of the residency programs.

 Joseph A. Berndsen, PharmD

-Joseph Berndsen, PharmD is the Anticoagulation Clinical Pharmacy Specialist at Dartmouth-Hitchcock Medical Center.
-After receiving a doctor of pharmacy degree from the Massachusetts College of Pharmacy and Health Sciences, Worcester, Dr. Berndsen completed a Pharmacy Practice Residency at Dartmouth-Hitchcock Medical Center.
+Joseph Berndsen, PharmD is the Anticoagulation Clinical Pharmacy Specialist at DHMC.
+After receiving a doctor of pharmacy degree from the Massachusetts College of Pharmacy and Health Sciences, Worcester, Dr. Berndsen completed a Pharmacy Practice Residency at DHMC.